aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ::::

-Now configure the compound beacon, giving it the same name as your original Global Secondary Index, "PK1".
+Now configure the compound beacon, giving it the same name as your original global secondary index, "PK1".

 For `encryptedParts`, specify name as "authorEmail" and the unique prefix "CE-".
 Also configure the constructor you configured above.